dushyant89/Raft/README.md

 Instructor for the course is [Prof. Sriram Srinivasan] (https://github.com/sriram-srinivasan)

 ## For any queries
-Feel free to get in touch at dushyant.sabharwal@gmail.com
+Feel free to get in touch at :walking: dushyant.sabharwal@gmail.com